spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 ## Running your game
 1. In the Unreal Editor, on the toolbar, open the **Play** drop-down menu and check the box next to **Run Dedicated Server** as well as the checkbox for **Spatial Networking**
-2. On the SpatialOS Unreal GDK toolbar, click the green **Launch** (not the default Launch button in the Unreal Editor), `spatial local launch` will be ran in a seperate console window, wait for the output `SpatialOS ready`.
+2. On the SpatialOS Unreal GDK toolbar, click the green **Launch** (not the default Launch button in the Unreal Editor), `spatial local launch` will be ran in a separate console window, wait for the output `SpatialOS ready`.
 3. On the main Unreal toolbar, click **Play**.

-## Modifying default behaviour
+## Modifying default behavior
-If you wish to modify the default behaviour for the SpatialOS GDK for Unreal; such as the default snapshot save path and filename, the spatial launch configuration used when pressing **Launch** and more... you can modify these settings from the Unreal Editior by navigating to `Edit->Project Settings->SpatialOS Unreal GDK->Toolbar`.
+If you wish to modify the default behavior for the SpatialOS GDK for Unreal; such as the default snapshot save path and filename, the spatial launch configuration used when pressing **Launch** and more... you can modify these settings from the Unreal Editor by navigating to `Edit->Project Settings->SpatialOS Unreal GDK->Toolbar`.